abao27/alanxbao.github.io/README.md

 Outside of computer science, I enjoy running, dancing, cooking, fashion, music and puzzle games (i.e. NYT Mini).
 I love going on adventures, exploring the unknown, and challenging myself.
 Most of all, I love talking to and meeting people!

-So if you have any questions, or would like to chat, please contact me with the icons above!
+So if you have any questions, or would like to chat, please contact me by clicking on the icons above!

 # Projects